Home » Blog » Skin & Beauty Nutrition » The Connection Between Iron Deficiency and Skin Pigmentation

 Regular use of sunscreen with an SPF of 30 or higher, protective clothing, and seeking shade during peak sun hours are crucial for preventing sun-induced hyperpigmentation.

 Hydration is also essential for healthy skin.
-Check out this Age-Defying Dietitian blog post to learn more “How to Hydrate Your Skin from the Inside Out“.
+To learn more, check out our post – How to Hydrate Your Skin from the Inside Out.

 Takeaways: Iron Deficiency Skin Pigmentation